hknott12/School_District_Analysis/README.md

 * The school district summary is slightly different, with lower reading and math score averages and a lower percentage of students passing reading and math.
 * The average scores for Thomas High School are slightly lower, as are its percentage of students passing reading and math.
 * The average scores by grade level have no value for Thomas High School ninth graders for math and reading.
-* Thomas High School is the same ranking as before modifying the values, but with a slightly lower margin.
+* Thomas High School is the same ranking as before modifying the values, but with a slightly larger margin.